Jwigfall4627/Friday-Project07/README.md

 Friday Project Two
 ---------------------------------------------------------------------------------------------------
-Greeting:
+Variables and functionality:

-The program prints a message explaining its purpose to the user.
+Greeting: The program prints a message explaining its purpose to the user.
 Random Number Generation:

 main_numbers: The program generates a list of five numbers between 1 and 69 using randint.